 Buying an EV comes with plenty of environmental and economic benefits, but there are a few areas you should be aware of before committing to electric car finance:

 If you’re keen to help the environment but don’t think an EV fits your lifestyle, you could consider hybrid car finance.
 Hybrid cars combine normal petrol/diesel engines with electric.
 There are two different types of hybrid cars to finance:

-Finance costs are just an estimate, based on a three-year Hire Purchase agreement, a 10% deposit and a good credit score.
+Finance costs are just an estimate, based on a four-year Hire Purchase agreement.

 Running an electric car comes with different costs to those we’re used to with petrol- or diesel-engine vehicles.

 We’ve compared how much a used electric car can cost compared to a diesel-engine vehicle - the Nissan Leaf is one of the most popular EVs on AutoTrader at the moment and the Golf remains one of the UK’s top-selling cars.

 Rather than choosing the cheapest cars on the market, we’ve selected ones in a really competitive area – almost £8,000 to buy outright.
 We’ve excluded MOT, tyres and consumables.

 Insurance per month = £22.04

 Dealer servicing - divided by 12 (actual cost in brackets) = £13.25 (£159)

 Cost in fuel/energy (20 miles per day) = £24